jmuozan/jmuozan/README.md

 # 👋 Hi, I’m Jorge Muñoz, Industrial Design Engineer
-- 🌍 From **València**🧨💥🔥 currently living in **Barcelona**
+- 🌍 From **València**🧨💥🔥 currently based in **Barcelona**
-- 🧠 Interested in **COmputational DEsign (grasshopper 🦗), AI, Digital Fabrication and Open Source Hardware Projects**
+- 🧠 Interested in **COmputational DEsign (grasshopper 🦗), AI, Digital Fabrication, Machine Learning and Open Source Hardware Projects**
 - 🤓 Trying to learn *how to make almost anything*
-- 👥 I’m looking to collaborate on any interesting project that aligns with my interests.
+- 👥 I’m looking to collaborate on any project that aligns with my interests.
 (Don't hesitate to ask me!)
 - 🔗 You can check **[my website](https://jmuozan.github.io/jorgemunyozz.github.io/)** to see my works and projects or **[my LinkedIn](https://www.linkedin.com/in/jorgemunozzanon/)** to get in touch
-- 😀 My pronouns: *He/Him*
+- 😀 Pronouns: *He/Him*
 <!---
 - ⚡ Fun fact: ...
 jmuozan/jmuozan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.